 Cattle Crushes - The Myths About Safety & Design Debunked

-This four-part series takes the biggest myths about cattle crushes and turns them on their heads!
-Over the next few weeks, we will cover 20 of the most common misconceptions about cattle crushes and debunk them with data straight from the experts.
+This four-part series takes the biggest myths about cattle chutes and turns them on their heads!
+Over the next few weeks, we will cover 20 of the most common misconceptions about cattle chutes and debunk them with data straight from the experts.

-1. Myth: I don’t need a cattle crush.
+1. Myth: I don't need a cattle chute.

 disagrees.
-“A squeeze crush is essential when working cattle.
-You can easily spend the price for one in a hospital emergency room for broken arms, ribs and/or legs or even more life threatening injuries.”
-He further states that 99.9% of all people and cattle injuries and deaths occur in the crush area, and most could be avoided with the correct equipment.
+"A squeeze chute is essential when working cattle.
+You can easily spend the price for one in a hospital emergency room for broken arms, ribs and/or legs or even more life threatening injuries.À He further states that 99.9% of all people and cattle injuries and deaths occur in the chute area, and most could be avoided with the correct equipment.

-2. Myth: You don’t need training prior to operating the crush.
+2. Myth: You don't need training prior to operating the chute.

 Busted by.
-FACT: All cattle handlers need to be trained and the crush should be inspected prior to every use.
-If there is anything wrong with it, red flag it, and don’t use it.
-At Arrowquip, we manufacture our crushes to the highest safety standards, and our dealers can help provide training or a safety checklist for you and your employees, specific to your crush.
+FACT: All cattle handlers need to be trained and the chute should be inspected prior to every use.
+If there is anything wrong with it, red flag it, and don't use it.
+At Arrowquip, we manufacture our chutes to the highest safety standards, and our dealers can help provide training or a safety checklist for you and your employees, specific to your chute.

-4. Myth: Crushes can be located anywhere on the ranch.
+4. Myth: Chutes can be located anywhere on the ranch.

 FACT: According to, there are five factors to consider when locating a working facility for cattle: